core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient Replay Window.
 The replay protection window for messages received.

-The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Base Key.
+The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Master Secret.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how responses are bound to requests.

 ## Derivation of Security Context Parameters ## {#sec-context-est-section}